 Orange Wood Tones

-Woods with orange tones may fall a bit more to either the yellow or red side of the color wheel, but their predominant hue is still in the orange family.
+Woods with orange tones may fall a bit more to either the yellow or red side of the color wheel.
+Either way, their predominant hue is still in the orange family.

 Neutral Wall Paint Colors to Update Orange Wood Tones

-The wall color in this room, Benjamin Moore Gentle Cream OC-96, is a beautiful, neutral balance to the orange-toned wood trim.
+The wall color in this room, Benjamin Moore Gentle Cream OC-96.
+It’s a beautiful, neutral balance to the orange-toned wood trim.

 Yellow Wood Tones

 Yellow-toned woods are pretty obviously yellow.
-Sometimes they can lean a bit into orange, and in the right light, they may pick up flashes of green or pink.
-You’ll see this color wood a lot in homes that were built in the 1990s when “honey oak” was all the rage.
+Sometimes they can lean a bit into orange.
+In the right light, they may pick up flashes of green or pink.
+It’s popular in homes built in the 1990s when “honey oak” was all the rage.

 Neutral Wall Paint Colors to Update Yellow Wood Tones